ecky-l/tclwebsocket/README.md

 	- &#x237B; keepalive ping/pong on driver layer
 	- &#x237B; automatic reconnect on driver layer

+## Installation

+There are bre built packages for Windows x64, Linux x64 and macOS.
+They can be downloaded [here](https://github.com/ecky-l/tclwebsocket/releases) from the releases page.
+A development build is generated for each push to master.
+To install the package, extract the archive and drop the resulting directory somewhere on your *auto\_path*.

+Installation can also be performed after a build from sources, which is described below.

 ## Building tclwebsocket

 This is a [cmake](https://cmake.org/) C++ project.
 To build it you will need cmake and a normal C++ compiler with support for C++-17.
 All recent C++ compilers should do that.
 Furthermore you need [openssl](https://www.openssl.org/) and [Tcl](https://www.tcl-lang.org/) installed for dependencies, together with their devel files (headers and linkable libs).
 [Libwebsockets](https://libwebsockets.org/) comes as a git submodule with the project, it is compiled with tclwebsocket and statically linked.
+See the CMakeLists.txt file for a description why a shared library is not really an option.

+The steps described below can also be followed in the github actions based [workflow](https://github.com/ecky-l/tclwebsocket/blob/master/.github/workflows/tclwebsocket-master.yml) for the master build.

 ### Install the dependencies